Devs-Us/EpicColors/README.md

 <h2 align="center">Adding your own color (Beta)</h2>

 EpicColors allows you to configure additional color to the game as simple as creating a txt file!\
-To get started, make sure you have `CustomColor.txt` file inside your Among Us game directory
+To get started, make sure you have `CustomColors.txt` file inside your Among Us game directory

 #
 ### Adding colors